mykelismyname/micheal/README.md

 - Monthly talks on Natural Language Processing applications, University of Liverpool, Jan 2019 – Present

 ## Teaching
-Taken on duties in a Teaching Assistant role on Computer Science Modules
+Taken on duties in a Teaching Assistant role on Computer Science Modules in  University of Liverpool
-- Data Mining & Visualization
+- Data Mining & Visualization (2019-2021)
-- Machine Learning and Bioinspired Optimization
+- Machine Learning and Bioinspired Optimization (2022)
-- Big Data Analysis
+- Big Data Analysis (2019-2020)
-- Data Structures and Algorithms
+- Data Structures and Algorithms (2019-2022)
-- Scripting Languages
+- Scripting Languages (2019-2022)
+- Introduction to Artificial Intelligence (2021-2022)

 ## Others
 Reviewer - Association for Computational Linguistics (ACL) Rolling Review (2021 - Present)